Neurofibromatosis-1 (NF1) is an inherited disorder in which nerve tissue tumors (neurofibromas) form in the:

 - You notice coffee-with-milk colored spots on your child's skin or any other symptoms of this condition.

-- You have a family history of neurofibromatosis and are planning to have children, or you would like to have your child examined.
+- You have a family history of NF and are planning to have children, or you would like to have your child examined.

-Genetic counseling is recommended for anyone with a family history of neurofibromatosis.
+Genetic counseling is recommended for anyone with a family history of NF.

 NF1; Von Recklinghausen neurofibromatosis

 Islam MP, Roach ES.
 Neurocutaneous syndromes.
 In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
 Bradley and Daroff's Neurology in Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 99.

 Sahin M, Ullrich N, Srivastava S, Pinto A. Neurocutaneous syndromes.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 614.